 - NC: No Credit, indicating work which is not acceptable for graduate credit and automatically places the student on probation.

 A graduate student who has received more than one LP grade or has received one NC grade will automatically be placed on probation for one term.
 (Individual programs may set a standard for course work that is more rigorous than this minimum standard.)
 The department graduate committee must review the student's progress at the end of the probationary term.
-The committee will then inform the Dean of Graduate Studies, in writing, if the student has produced course work and/or research at a satisfactory level.
+The committee will then inform the Dean of the School of Graduate and Advanced Studies, in writing, if the student has produced course work and/or research at a satisfactory level.

 If such is the case, the student will be removed from probationary status.